-*The financial need of the animal owner.
+Financial need of the animal owner.

-*The opinion of the treating veterinarian as to the medical necessity, urgency, and prognosis
+Opinion of the treating veterinarian as to the medical necessity, urgency, and prognosis for the treatment needed.

-*The demonstrated capability of the owner to take responsibility for his/her animal.
+Demonstrated capability of the owner to take responsibility for his/her animal.

 All funding requests for all domestic companion animals will be considered at Heart2Heart’s discretion.
 We will NOT cover farm animals, animals owned by breeders, or animals used for research or commercial purposes of any kind.